 The Curriculum Committee is comprised of representatives from the faculty, the Academic Dean, and the Head of School.
 The curriculum is defined as the subjects, core competencies, and values taught and learned each day, both inside and outside the classroom.
-The Curriculum Committee reviews, and has the authority to approve, proposed changes to the curriculum.
+The Curriculum Committee reviews and has the authority to approve proposed changes to the curriculum.

-FACTS/PARENTSWEB
+FACTS

-FACTS (formerly known as ParentsWeb) is a web-based software program that connects parents, the classroom, and the administration.
+FACTS is a web-based software program that connects families, the classroom, and the administration.
 FACTS enhances academic performance with real-time school-to-parent communication.
 With FACTS, you will have online access to your student's grades, homework assignments, the school calendar, billing information, and much more.